 Now define $\varphi$ on $J$ by concatenation: $\varphi := \varphi_{-}\unit_{J_{-}} + \varphi_{+}\unit_{J_{+}}$.
 Then $\La \varphi\Ra_J = f$ and $\La |\varphi|\Ra_J = F$, so $\varphi$ is admissible for $\bM(f, F, \lambda)$.
 Moreover:

 Then:

 Since this holds for all $\epsilon > 0$, the main inequality \eqref{E:MI-bM} is proved.

-To prove {\bf 8).}, rewrite the main inequality in a more convenient form:
+To prove {\bf 8)}, rewrite the main inequality in a more convenient form:

 for all $a \in \bR$ and $|b| \leq F$.
-Letting $a = 0$ and $b = 0$ above, we obtain that $\bM$ is \textit{midpoint concave} in variables $F$ and $f$, respectively.
-Since $\bM$ is measurable, this is enough to show that $\bM$ is continuous and concave in $F$ and $f$ (see page 60 in \cite{ConvexBook}, and the references therein \cite{Blumberg, Sierpinski}).
+We immediately obtain that $\bM$ is \textit{midpoint concave} in the variable $f, F$.
+Since $\bM$ is measurable, this is enough to show that $\bM$ is concave in $F$ and $f$ (see page 60 in \cite{ConvexBook}, and the references therein \cite{Blumberg, Sierpinski}).

-For {\bf 9).}, take $f = 0$ and $b = 0$ in \eqref{E:MI-bM2}:
+For {\bf 9)}, take $f = 0$ and $b = 0$ in \eqref{E:MI-bM2}:

 where the last equality follows because $\bM$ is even in the first variable.